 During the year ended November 30, 2011, the Company reallocated the amount of 2010 income and return of capital it recognized for the period from December 1, 2009 through November 30, 2010 based on the 2010 tax reporting information received from the individual portfolio companies.
-This reclassification amounted to a decrease in pre-tax net income of approximately \$42,000 or \$0.046 per share (\$263,000 or \$0.029 per share, net of deferred tax benefit); an increase in net realized and unrealized gains on trading securities of approximately \$47,000 or \$0.005 per share (\$29,000 or \$0.003 per share, net of deferred tax expense) and a increase in net realized and unrealized gains on other equity securities of approximately \$375,000 or \$0.041 per share (\$234,000 or \$0.026 per share, net of deferred tax expense) for the year ended November 30, 2011.
+This reclassification amounted to a decrease in pre-tax net income of approximately \$422,000 or \$0.046 per share (\$263,000 or \$0.029 per share, net of deferred tax benefit); an increase in net realized and unrealized gains on trading securities of approximately \$47,000 or \$0.005 per share (\$29,000 or \$0.003 per share, net of deferred tax expense) and an increase in net realized and unrealized gains on other equity securities of approximately \$375,000 or \$0.041 per share (\$234,000 or \$0.026 per share, net of deferred tax expense) for the year ended November 30, 2011.

-- Realized and unrealized gains (losses) on trading securities and other equity securities Changes in the fair values of the Company's securities during the period are reflected as other income within the accompanying Consolidated Statements of Income. - Lease Income Income related to the Company's leased property is recognized on a straight-line basis over the term of the lease when collectability is reasonably assumed.
+- Realized and unrealized gains (losses) on trading securities and other equity securities Changes in the fair values of the Company's securities during the period reported and the gains or losses realized upon sale of securities during the period are reflected as other income within the accompanying Consolidated Statements of Income. - Lease Income Income related to the Company's leased property is recognized on a straight-line basis over the term of the lease when collectability is reasonably assumed.
 Rental payments on the leased property are typically received on a semi-annual basis and are included as lease income within the accompanying Consolidated Statements of Income.